aroccon/MHIT36_mixedp/README.md

 ## Acknowledgements

-We would like to thank the follwing people for the support received during the code development and optimization:
+We would like to thank the follwing people for the support received during the code development and optimization (as well as CINECA and the Open Hackathons program)
 - Matt Bettencourt
 - Josh Romero
 - Laura Bellentani